erwinheitzman/wdio-workshop-testautomationdays-2019/exercise3.md

 NOTE: for each step, remove the `.skip` from the scenario and run `npm test` to check if the test works as expected
 NOTE: you can add `.only` to a scenario to run only that specific scenario
+NOTE: for more information about the page object pattern check [here](https://webdriver.io/docs/pageobjects.html)

 ## Step 1